Alcohol and Brain Health

 Long-Term Effects (Heavy or Chronic Use)

-Chronic alcohol exposure weakens the brain’s prefrontal control circuits and mood regulation systems.
-Studies by Volkow and Koob show that repeated alcohol use impairs motivation and stress-response mechanisms.⁴
+Chronic alcohol exposure is associated with changes in the brain’s prefrontal control circuits and mood regulation systems.
+Studies by Volkow and Koob show that repeated alcohol use is linked to altered motivation and stress-response mechanisms.⁴

 Practical Takeaways for Brain Health